apalle1/M5-Hierarchical-Time-Series-Forecasting/README.md

 Detailed Explanation:

-* Assume that we want to predict day 1920
+* Assume that we want to predict sales for day 1920
-* We have a feature rolling_mean_1_7 which is rolling mean for a window of 7 days
+* We will need rolling_mean_1_7, which is rolling mean for a window of 7 days, as an input feature
 * To calculate this feature we need sales/Target for days 1913, 1914, 1915, 1916, 1917, 1918, 1919
 * With training set in our hands we have only sales/Target for day 1913
 * Thats why we do recursive predictions and rolling calculations for 1914, 1915, 1916, 1917, 1918, 1919 … days.